matn7/CS-Notes/src/main/java/design_patterns/CREATIONAL-DESIGN-PATTERN.md

 - Only one thread at a time only applies to the same method of the same object
 - Only one thread can be executing this member function on this object at a given point in time
 - So for instance if the same method does something to a static class variable (not an object variable), errors can still result
-- Used right making a method as synchronized can help eliminate thread interference and memory consistency error.
+- Used right making a method as synchronized can help eliminate thread interference and memory consistency error

 ```java
 public class SynchronizedCounter {